GradientSpaces/nss-challenge/README.md

     - stage (str):                  Temporal stage, matching "Y" in the node name.
     - spot (str):                   Spot number,  matching "Z" in the node name.
     - points (int):                 Number of points in the point cloud.
+    - anchor (bool, optional):      Indicates whether the node is an anchor node.
+Default is False.
+Only used in prediction file.

   - edges (list[dict], optional):   List of edges representing pairwise relationships between nodes.
 Each edge is a dictionary:
     - source (int):                 Node ID of the source point cloud.